learning-zone/angular-basics/README.md

 You can use CLI command `ng generate directive` to create the directive class file.
 It creates the source file(src/app/components/directivename.directive.ts), the respective test file(.spec.ts) and declare the directive class file in root module.

 #### Q. Give an example for attribute directives?
-Let's take simple highlighter behavior as a example directive for DOM element.
-You can create and apply the attribute directive using below steps,

 1. Create HighlightDirective class with the file name `src/app/highlight.directive.ts`.
 In this file, we need to import **Directive** from core library to apply the metadata and **ElementRef** in the directive's constructor to inject a reference to the host DOM element ,
 ```javascript
 import { Directive, ElementRef } from '@angular/core';